wiegerw/nerva-numpy/README.md

-# The nerva-jax library
+# The nerva-numpy library

-This repository contains an implementation of multilayer perceptrons in JAX.
+This repository contains an implementation of multilayer perceptrons in NumPy.
 It is part of a group of five Python packages that can be installed via pip:

 * [nerva-jax](https://pypi.org/project/nerva_jax/) An implementation in [JAX](https://jax.readthedocs.io).